Skip to Content

 What Is Owner-Occupied Multifamily Investing?

-In short, owner-occupied multifamily investing is when you purchase and live in a multifamily (2-4 unit) home and rent out remaining units.
+In short, owner-occupied multifamily investing is when you purchase and live in one unit of a multifamily (2-4 unit) home and rent out the others.

-This strategy opens a massive loophole for those who want to start investing but lack the typical 25% down required for an investment property.
+This strategy, known as “house hacking,” opens a massive door of opportunity for those who want to start investing but lack a large down payment or still need a place to live.

-Because the property checks out as “owner-occupied” and “residential”, you can finance up to 96.5% of the purchase price, also known as 3.5% down, with an FHA multifamily loan.
-And, as of November 2023, you can get a conventional multifamily loan with 5% down.
-More on loan programs later.
+Because the property checks out as “owner-occupied” and “residential,” you can finance up to 96.5% of the purchase price, also known as 3.5% down, with an FHA multifamily loan.
+Military borrowers can qualify for a 0% down loan for a multiunit property, too.
+You can also get a conventional multifamily loan with just 5% down.
+(More on loan programs later.)

-This type of financing is more affordable and allows you to begin your real estate investing career with very little down and at low personal risk.
+Multifamily home financing allows you to begin your real estate investing career with a low down payment and flexible borrowing options.
 Let’s find out how.

-Owner-occupied real estate investing, or “house hacking” as it’s come to be known, is the absolute best way to get started in real estate.
+Owner-occupied real estate investing is a good way to get started in real estate.

-Live in the home for 12 months: If you don’t love the idea of living a wall away from your tenant, you only have to live in the property for 12 months to meet the owner-occupied rule.
+Live in the home for 12 months: If you don’t love the idea of living a wall away from your tenants, you only have to live in the property for 12 months to meet the owner-occupied rule.
+You can then purchase another multiunit property, rinse and repeat.

-Future cash flow: As rents rise and your mortgage stays the same, your property will cash flow more and more, eventually paying your living expenses.
+Future cash flow: As rents rise and your mortgage stays the same, your cash flow will grow, eventually paying your living expenses and offsetting your entire mortgage payment.

-Cut 10-15 years off of your investing timeline: If you buy a single-family home, it could be over a decade before you establish enough income and savings to qualify to buy a separate investment property.
-Jump in at year 1 with owner-occupied multifamily real estate.
+Invest now rather than later: If you buy a single-family home, it could be over a decade before you establish enough income and savings to qualify to buy a separate investment property.
+Jump in at year 1 with house hacking.

 Get landlord experience early: Some loan programs require you to have two years of landlord experience before you count any rental income on a property you are vacating.
 Within two years, you can move out of the multifamily property and use its rental income to offset its payment, making it easier to qualify for the next home.